aimms/how-to/Articles/533/533-how-to-retrieve-file-data-with-data-exchange.rst

 	1,
 	1
 	);

+	dex::DeleteStream(
+	"#Output.json"
+	);

+To remove the memory stream after handling your request (as to prevent memory leaks), you can call ``dex::DeleteStream`` with the parameter of the specific stream you've used like we did in our example or ``dex::DeleteAllStreams`` to remove all existing streams.

-If you want to use the memory stream that will delete itself after the request however, you will need to place the ``dex::ReadFromFile`` within the created callback procedure.
-This way you ensure that the request (and the file in the memory stream) still exists at the moment of processing it:
+If you want to use the memory stream that will delete itself after the request, you will need to place the ``dex::ReadFromFile`` within the created callback procedure.
+Once the related request is done, all the related data will be gone, including memory streams.
+By placing the procedure into the callback procedure you ensure that the needed data will still be available in the memory stream.
+It is recommended to check for the returned statuscode as to know if the request returned successfully before you continue with the procedure:

 .. image:: images/dex-procedure-in-callback.png
    :scale: 70